USING IRONPDF FOR JAVA

 JAVA

-In the above function, we have assigned the HTML content to a string variable.
+In the above function, the HTML content is assigned to a string variable.
 The renderHtmlAsPdf method takes a string as an argument and converts HTML content into a PDF document instance.
-The saveAs method accepts the location path as an input and saves the instance of the PDF file in the directory we've specified.
+The saveAs method accepts the location path as an input and saves the instance of the PDF file in the selected directory.

 The PDF produced by the aforementioned code is shown below.